ministryofjustice/opg-scanning/README.md

-# opg-template-repository
+# OPG Scanning

-Github "template" repository, from which to create new OPG Repositories: Managed by opg-org-infra &amp; Terraform
+This codebase covers the scanning api connector replacement to align with the replacement scanning system to be used by OPG.